danelerr/sarm-protocol/cre/README.md

 - Execute across multiple DON nodes
 - Use BFT consensus for all operations
 - Be monitored via CRE UI at [cre.chain.link](https://cre.chain.link)

+**For ETHGlobal Demo**: Use manual scripts as demonstrated in the project README.

 ### Manage Workflow